 Let me tell you a story

-In this post I’ll talk about the distinction between Web Apps and Native Apps.
+In this post, I’ll talk about the distinction between Web Apps and Native Apps.
 But before we start, let me take you someplace else.
 ‘Where’, you ask?
 Well, I live in a European city that has a rich history of over 1000 years.
 One day, a friend of mine came to visit me.
 We took a stroll around the old town.
 Actually, she did.
 I just wanted to get from point A to point B. I solely had our destination in mind.
 “It is very beautiful here”, she said. “ Ah … it is?”, I replied eloquently.
-I had forgotten about the beautiful architecture surrounding me because I turned on an autopilot going after my daily routines.
+I had forgotten about the beautiful architecture surrounding me because I turned on autopilot going after my daily routines.

 There is always more to see than one can perceive at once.
 With UX, it is the same.
 When you are native to the web, you may lose the beauty of detail.
-Now, I realize, that there had always been more to perceive in an App than my eyes had see before.
+Now, I realize, that there had always been more to perceive in an App than my eyes had seen before.
 I know, that sounds a bit paranormal and creepy 😉, I get it, but I hope I got my point across.
 After reading the following, you will have one more distinction to lay your focus on.
 You will know the difference between a Web App and a Native App.
 Ready for the revelation?

 The Native App

 You may not have noticed, but it is VERY likely, that you have used Native Apps before.
 They are the little pieces of software on your smartphone one can download from Google Play or iTunes.
 These platforms provide you with information on the App itself and also give you access to user reviews.
-Native Apps are tied to your device and are able to use technical features of your phone, i.e. camera, microphone and GPS.
+Native Apps are tied to your device and are able to use technical features of your phone, i.e. camera, microphone and gps tracker.
 Think of them as Apps that ‘live’ on your smartphone, using the resources surrounding them.
 That’s why you can call them native to your phone.
 They usually have a splash screen, some kind of onboarding, a registration and pop-up tutorials.
 Some of them send reminders to your device’s screen.
-All in all, the information flow can be described as guided, taking you by the hand screen by screen.
+All in all, the information flow can be described as a guide, taking you by the hand screen by screen.